Signature Collection Bars

 Two E Bar/Lounge at The Pierre, New York.
 Photo: Sammy Dyess

 Two E Bar/Lounge at The Pierre, New York

 2 E. 61st St., 212-940-8113, Upper East Side, Manhattan

 Two E Bar/Lounge is The Pierre's newest swank bar/lounge, a destination for classic cocktails crafted from fresh ingredients.
-Signature cocktails include the Pierre-Tini, made with gin, pineapple juice and homemade rum; First Crush, featuring strawberries, strawberry liqueur and champagne; and Fig & Beam, a refreshing mix of vodka, Jim Beam and figs. The lounge also offers a light-fare menu for lunch and small plates to share in the evening.
+At this showcase for creative mixology, signature cocktails include the Pierre-Tini, made with gin, pineapple juice and homemade rum; the Gin Gin, which combines gin, Canton ginger liqueur, a homemade cucumber and mint puree and a topping of ginger ale; and Smoking Strawberry, which features Russian Standard vodka, Fragoli liqueur, St. Germain and pineapple juice served in a glass smoked with Ardbeg single malt.
+The lounge also offers small plates to share from 3pm to midnight.
 Afternoon tea service—which includes traditional tea sandwiches, freshly baked scones with Devonshire cream and a selection of delicate pastries—is served daily from 3 to 5pm.
 The lounge is open daily from 10:30am to 1am.